annashipman/annashipman.github.io/_posts/2025-08-03-people-process-tech-business.md

 Becoming a successful technology leader requires skills in three core areas: people, process, and technology.
 Each leader has unique strengths in these areas, and rather than aiming to excel equally in all, focusing on your strongest areas will be far more effective.

-Being the best you can be at your job, as well as being more rewarding personally, allows you to fulfill your primary role as a technology leader: to deliver buisness outcomes.
+Being the best you can be at your job, as well as being more rewarding personally, allows you to fulfill your primary role as a technology leader: to deliver business outcomes.
 As a leader, your peers are your first team, and working with them to lead your organisation is your most important role.

 ## Watch the talk